-Age spots, also known as liver spots and solar lentigines, are flat tan, brown or black spots.
-They widely vary in size and usually appear on the face, hands, shoulders and arms, which are areas of the skin that are most exposed to the sun.
-Age spots are very common in adults over the age 50, however, younger people can get them too, especially if they spend a lot of time in the sun without sunscreen.
+Age spots, also known as liver spots and solar lentigines, are flat tan, brown, or black spots.
+They vary widely in size and usually appear on the face, hands, shoulders, and arms, which are areas of the skin that are most exposed to the sun.
+Age spots are very common in adults over the age of 50; however, younger people can get them too, especially if they spend a lot of time in the sun without sunscreen.

-Age spots occur when the top surface layer of skin expands with more pigment and develops what can look like a large freckle.
+Age spots occur when the surface layer of the skin expands with more pigment and develops what can look like a large freckle.
 One may appear by itself, or a few may be clustered together.
-Some people also have a hereditary predisposition to age spots.
+Some people have a hereditary predisposition to age spots.
 However, brown spots and age spots can resemble potentially harmful growths, such as precancerous scaly, red elevations called actinic keratoses.
 Dark spots, which may be cancerous, may also appear to be lentigines.
-This is why it is important to have any spot on your skin that is new to be properly evaluated by our dermatology certified provider.
+This is why it’s important to have any new spot on your skin properly evaluated by our knowledgeable team.

 True age spots are harmless and don’t require treatment.
 For cosmetic purposes, age spots can be lightened with skin-bleaching products or removed with professional treatments like a chemical peel or laser treatments.
 However, preventing age spots by avoiding the sun and using broad-spectrum sunscreen every day is the easiest way to maintain your skin’s youthful appearance.